adrihans/Decoding_NER_Biases/docs/index.md

 **Conclusion of the first names results:**

-We observed that the results we obtained on the same first names as in the article were quite different than thos of the paper.
+We observed that the results we obtained on the same first names as in the article were quite different than those of the paper.
 Yet, we were able to highligh some other and different biases, especially using other datasets: geographically-based, age-based and ethnically-based biases.
 Those biases can result in discriminations when using NER models.

 --------------------